DOCUMENTATION

 From the Blog

 Alloc is free to get started.
-Install the CLI, run a ghost scan, and see estimated VRAM and GPU recommendations in seconds.
+Install the CLI, run a scan, and get bottleneck diagnosis, strategy recommendations, and GPU right-sizing in seconds.